beckym223/manual_work/E6_long_edited.md

 p must be positive requires that y in (6) be at most 2.5.
-Moreover, a value as high as 2.5 would imply much larger interest rate differen- lO For example, Shapiro and Watson attribute a large  share of output variance to a shock which they call "labor  supply" [and which I would call "household technology," following Jess Benhabib et al. (1991) and Jeremy Greenwood and Zvi Hercowitz (1991)].
+Moreover, a value as high as 2.5 would imply much larger interest rate differen-
-6
-MARCH 2003

 ### ---Economics-2003-0-08.txt---
 tials than those we see between fast-growing